 Linebackers who are scared of contact should seek to play another position.
 Almost every play, the linebacker will contact either a ball carrier or an offensive lineman.

 It’s important to shape the linebacker’s mindset to embrace the contact rather than try to avoid it.

-Teaching them proper technique will help shape the mindset to shed offensive lineman rather than run away from them.
+Teaching them proper techniques will help shape the mindset to shed offensive linemen rather than run away from them.